craftcms/docs/docs/4.x/entries.md

 ## Editing Entries

 If you have at least one section, there will be an **Entries** menu item in the primary control panel navigation.
-Clicking on it will take you to the entry index.
-From there you can navigate to the entry you wish to edit, or create a new one.
+Clicking on it will take you to the entry [index](elements.md#indexes).
+From there, you can navigate to the entry you wish to edit, or create a new one.

-You can perform the following actions from the Edit Entry page:
+Depending on your section’s settings, can perform some or all of the following actions from any entry’s edit screen:

 - Choose the entry type (if there’s at least two to choose from)
 - Edit the entry’s title